Terrastories/terrastories/documentation/MAPEO-MAPS-IN-TERRASTORIES.md

 The [Terrastories](https://www.notion.so/Terrastories-d61ccbf6dba345d1aa7f616fe4d54f6f) application uses a tileserver `TileServer-GL` developed by KlokanTech, which reads a different tile format than Mapeo: MBTiles.
-MBTiles is a tile format that stores tiles in a SQLite database rather than in individual folders like the tiles used by Mapeo.
+MBTiles is a tile format that stores tiles in a SQLite database rather than in individual folders like the XYZ tiles used by Mapeo.

 There are various pathways to convert tiles generated for Mapeo working in Terrastories.